5 smart home security solutions for under $20

 One of the most obvious deterrents to would-be burglars is an occupied house.
 Throw some smart bulbs into your kitchen, living room or front porch fixtures, schedule them to flip on at certain times during the night, and you instantly make your house much less appealing to the more-skittish thief.

 One of the most wallet-friendly options: the Wyze bulb.
 You can get one for $8 or four for $30 -- not too much more than a regular LED bulb.
 These gadgets connect directly to your Wi-Fi, and are perfect to schedule and forget about.
-Read Wyze Bulb review
+Read our Wyze Bulb review.

 While we're talking deterrence, it might be worth considering dummy cameras.
 Especially for larger properties, where you want to cover a lot of ground without breaking the bank, fake security cameras can make your house look like a locked-down compound.
 You can order a four-pack of dummy cams for under $20 here.